Applications are now closed for 25/26. Projects for the October 2026 intake will be advertised from September 2025.

 - large data set storage

-The grant from the MRC also includes a Flexible Funding Supplement, which is a small budget that aims to support high costs research and/or training needs, including essential extensions where there are enhanced training needs.
+Our MRC funding also includes a Flexible Funding Supplement, which is a small budget that aims to support high costs research and/or enhanced training needs.
 To determine the allocation of this funding the Management Board set up a funding panel, comprising of the three Research Theme Leads.
 Calls for funding will be held twice a year and your application acts as your first call.
 Supervisors should identify any high-cost training or training-related expenses (including travel) integral to the project in the application form.

 When students undertake research at different GW4 institutions, how will their research be funded?

-Research at GW4 institutions other than the student’s home institution will be supported through the RTSG and Flexible Funding Supplement, which will be made available to the lead supervisor via the host institution.
+Research at GW4 institutions other than the student’s home institution will be supported through the RTSG, which will be made available to the lead supervisor via the host institution.

 What training will the DTP provide?